Grappling Heritage

 Beto affiliated with Alliance under Romero “Jacare” Cavalvanti but in 1996, Professor Roberto Ferreira (Beto) founded his own team - BETO & CIA

 In 2012 he was honoured by the Mayor of Belo Horizonte for his services to jiujitsu.
 In 2015, he was awarded his 5th Degree by Master Hilton Leao himself.
 In 2018, he received his 6th Degree.
+He has since been promoted to coral belt.

-10) Professor Arlans Siqueira
+- Arlans Siqueira

 At the age of 16 Arlans began learning Jiu Jitsu under Professor Roberto Ferreira (then with Leao Dourado).
 Later he also trained under Professor Vinicius "Draculino" Magalhaes from Gracie Barra.